geerteltink/geert.elt.ink/cksx00fl50ohvn1s1d7rwfwyl.md

 }
 ```

-Add this command and its factory to the configuration so it can actually be used.
+Add this command and its factory to the configuration, so it can actually be used.

 ```php
 <?php // config/autoload/console.global.php